 My name is Tale, and from the bottom of my heart, thank you for coming here.
 Few people even visit this website, nonetheless read the “About” page!
 So thanks for that.

 I’m an avid anime fan, passionate in watching anime as well as industry research.
 I’d describe myself as having a fairly broad taste, enjoying anything from seinen drama to shounen battle series.
 However, I generally find shows that contain applicable real-life themes and pose multifaceted questions to be a bit more appealing, as they give more to remember and analyze.
 Speaking of analysis, I love analyzing anime, with my specialty probably being music analysis.
 Story analysis and character studies are enjoyable too.

->

-> Main uploads on this site will consist of analysis articles, but I plan to add reviews to the mix, as well as more anime-music based content.
+Main uploads on this site will consist of analysis articles and reviews to the mix, but I do want to focus on more anime-music based content.

->

-> More information on me and my website are below, but other than that, thank you for your visit, and enjoy your stay!
+More information on me and my website are below, but other than that, thank you for your visit, and enjoy your stay!

 I’ll be starting reviews on this site soon, and it’s my belief that to be a good reviewer, one must establish his or her own ideas and tastes to the audience.
 After all, what does a 10/10 mean from me when you don’t even know what shows I enjoy?
 So here are some basic facts.

 I’m a student writer who’s still studying and working, so my uploads tend to be pretty infrequent.
 I use a lot of my free time to watch and write about anime, and I’m working hard to improve my writing.